Learning to Execute Graph Algorithms Exactly with Graph Neural Networks: Introduction

 Algorithmic tasks are a critical frontier for testing the performance of neural networks.
 As models become more capable, algorithmic computation benchmarks have been increasingly used to evaluate neural networks on progressively more challenging tasks \cite{saxton2018analysing, dua2019drop, hendrycks2021measuring, cobbe2021training, anil2022exploring, velivckovic2022clrs, markeeva2024clrs,estermann2024puzzles, gao2025omnimath}.
 This has contributed to a renewed interest in understanding how neural networks can learn and reliably compute algorithms.

 While the computational capabilities of neural networks have been theoretically established \cite{siegelmann1992computational, perez2021attention, wei2022statistically}, less is known about when training can reliably recover desired representations.
-Many results provide probabilistic learning guarantees \cite{wei2022statistically, malach2023auto}, but these are typically approximate.
+Many results provide probabilistic learning guarantees \cite{wei2022statistically, malach2024auto}, but these are typically approximate.
 This is inadequate for computational tasks requiring iterative execution, where approximation errors can compound and invalidate computations.
+This concern is echoed by \citet{gyorgy2025beyond}, who argue that reliable deductive reasoning in learning-based systems requires moving beyond high performance on sampled reasoning tasks and toward exact learning, where learned rules are expected to apply correctly to all well-formed inputs.

 In more recent work, \citet{de2025learning} moves toward non-approximate learning guarantees for binary algorithms.
 Rather than training on standard end-to-end input–output examples, they encode algorithmic instructions in the training set.
 However, their results apply to feedforward networks, which are poorly suited to variable-size inputs, limiting the scope of the guarantees, as discussed in \Cref{sec:results}.

 In this work, we extend these results to graph neural networks (GNNs).
-Using Neural Tangent Kernel (NTK) theory, we derive exact learnability results for graph algorithms.
+Using Neural Tangent Kernel (NTK) theory in the infinite-width regime, we derive exact learnability results for graph algorithms.
 We show that, under a particular encoding scheme, a GNN can implement the local update rules of distributed graph algorithms by training the node-level MLPs on an efficient set of binary instructions.
 Unlike the feedforward results of \citet{de2025learning}, our architecture is better suited to graphs, as every node shares the same local model.
 Consequently, the number of instructions remains constant or grows only logarithmically with the maximum graph size imposed by finite-memory constraints.
 In contrast, executing the same algorithms with a feedforward model would require encoding the entire graph in the input vector, leading to feature dimensions and instruction counts that scale linearly or even quadratically with the maximum node count.

 Our approach applies to graphs of arbitrary size, but any fixed feature dimension limits the largest graph that can be processed correctly.
 In general, our implementations impose a bound on the maximum node degree, and some algorithms additionally require a bound on the node count.
 Under these conditions, we establish exact learnability for Message Flooding, Breadth-First Search, Depth-First Search, Bellman-Ford, and more generally, any algorithm within the LOCAL model of distributed computation \cite{dana1980local, linial1992locality, naor1993can}.